Cancer Resource Center helping Patients in Medford

 A Cancer Resource Center is a space where American Cancer Society volunteers give hope through information, support, and resources on community programs and services.

 This role provides emotional support to patients and their families by being a good listener and sharing resources.
-As a volunteer, you will visit treatment/infusion rooms and other areas of facility to proactively seek out patients and caregivers to offer support.

 Of all the programs provided by the American Cancer Society, the Cancer Resource Center touches the lives and hearts of cancer patients and their families the most.
 The Cancer Resource Center is a hub for resources, information and guidance on cancer, as well as practical help from our volunteers.
 The American Cancer Society's comprehensive programs help with the emotional, physical and psychological needs associated with cancer for patients and caregivers.